Osman Mia

 What will inflate?

-Take the opportunity to invest where inflation will occur and get out before deflation occurs:
+Take the opportunity to invest where inflation will occur and get out before it deflates:

 1. Think of gold as your default currency.
 Keep your long term savings as gold.